Benunc/better-click-to-tweet/readme-new.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get more shares on X: add one-click shareable quote boxes to any post so readers can share your best lines on X (formerly Twitter) in one click.
-Block and shortcode.
-No coding required.
+Get more shares on social: add one-click shareable quote boxes to any post so readers can share your best lines on Social Media in one click.

 == Description ==